veganaize/closure-compiler/Experimental-Type-Based-Property-Renaming.md

 # Improved property renaming using type information

+_As of the 03152015 release, these passes are enabled by default and therefore no longer considered experimental._

 # Introduction

 The two compiler passes DisambiguateProperties and AmbiguateProperties improve property renaming, dead code removal and other optimization using type information.